rockettheme/docs/Docs/wordpress/themes/kirigami/demo_showcase.md

 ---
-title: Graffito: Recreating the Demo - Showcase
+title: Kirigami: Recreating the Demo - Showcase
-description: Your Guide to Recreating Elements of the Graffito Theme for WordPress
+description: Your Guide to Recreating Elements of the Kirigami Theme for WordPress
-breadcrumb: /wordpress:WordPress/themes:Themes/graffito:Graffito
+breadcrumb: /wordpress:WordPress/themes:Themes/kirigami:Kirigami

 ---